Income Tax Audit under Section 44AB

 How is a Tax Audit Report Filed?

-• Once the CA fills out the forms, they will upload them and other supporting documents back to the e-filing portal for the taxpayer’s (your) review.
+• The CA then uploads the audit report and other supporting documents to the e-filing portal for the taxpayer’s (your) review

 Monetary Penalties

 It is the most common type of tax audit penalty levied by government authorities.
-The penalty is calculated based on the percentage of tax liability or income subject to tax audit.
-The number of such penalties can be substantial and can impact non-complaints.
+The penalty is 0.5% of the total turnover, sales, or gross receipts, or ₹1.5 lakh, whichever is lower.
+The number of such penalties can be substantial and can impact non-compliance.

 Interest Charges